orangain/scrapy-s3pipeline/README.md

 Default: `True` if `S3PIPELINE_URL` ends with `.gz`; otherwise `False`.

-If `True`, compress uploaded file with Gzip.
+If `True`, uploaded files will be compressed with Gzip.

 ## Page item